Historical Highlights

 Powder Gate Tower, completed in 1475, is a late Gothic building representing one of Prague's most significant monuments and symbols.
 The Tower formerly served as a gunpowder storage place.
 It's the starting point of the Royal Path to Prague Castle.
 The height of the Tower is 65 m and inside at a height of 44m there is a gallery.

-Website: Official website of Powder Gate Tower
+Website: Visit the Powder Gate Tower website

 Opening Hours: Daily 09:00–20:30